yaw277/slire/README.md

 `getById<P extends Projection<T>>(id: string, projection: P): Promise<Projected<T, P> | undefined>`

-Retrieves a single entity by its ID, automatically applying the repository's scope filter.
-Returns `undefined` if no entity is found with the given ID or if the entity exists but doesn't match the scope (e.g., wrong organization).
-When using the projection variant, only the specified fields are returned and the result is properly typed to reflect the projection.
+Retrieves a single entity by its ID, applying scope and consistency rules.
+Returns `undefined` if no entity exists with the given ID, if it’s out of scope (e.g., wrong tenant), or if it’s soft‑deleted (when enabled).
+With a projection, only the requested fields are returned and the result type reflects the projection.

+Firestore notes:
+- Slire expects path‑scoped collections; scope is not added to read filters (it’s enforced by the collection path and validated on writes).
+- Projection is applied client-side.

 ### getByIds